1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Florida nonprofit organizations with IRS 501(c)(3) status registered with Florida DACS, or city/county/tribal entities with animal care/control budgets.
-Cannot have received FAF grant in the previous year.
+Based on current listing details, eligibility includes: Municipal and nonprofit agencies across Florida providing free or low-cost spay/neuter services.
+Must have Florida 501(c)(3) status or be a city/county/tribal entity with animal care/control budget.
 Applicants should confirm final requirements in the official notice before submission.

-Current published award information indicates Up to $25,000 per organization Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.
+Current published award information indicates up to $25,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.

 The current target date is April 1, 2026.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.